Confidence Intervals for Descriptive Statistics

 Estimate the mean using Bayesian priors

 Now, we’re ready to estimate the mean depression severity score among the 2021 adolescents with a past-year MDE.
+There are a series of steps that we must take.

 Selection of priors